khmarbaise/site/blog/_posts/2013-03-30-iterations-and-maven-not-possible.md

 During my experiences with Maven I had a few moments where I wished having some kind of iterations to go over a list of whatever (servers, environments etc.).

 After some thinking about the problem i have decided to write my own plugin which will solve the problem.
-And now I have created such <a href="http://khmarbaise.github.com/iterator-maven-plugin/">plugin</a>.
+And now I have created such [plugin][github-iterator-maven-plugin].
 Currently the plugin can be used by using it from the <a href="https://oss.sonatype.org/content/repositories/comsoebesmavenplugins-660/">staging repository</a>.
 After some feedback i will release it to Maven central.
 If you find some problems with the plugin you can create a <a href="https://github.com/khmarbaise/iterator-maven-plugin/issues">ticket on github</a> or write an